 You might start your mornings with a warm cup of green tea or rely on a midday matcha for a quick pick-me-up, but if you're not already applying the natural ingredient topically, it's time you make some changes to your skin routine.
-Known for its anti-aging, soothing, and antioxidant properties, it's no wonder green tea is popping up in more and more beauty products.
-To find out exactly how it works, who should use it, and ways to incorporate it into your regimen, we turned to board-certified dermatologists Christine Choi Kim, MD, and Michele Green, MD.
-Below, the experts explain everything you need to know about green tea and why your skin will love it as much as your taste buds do.
+Known for its anti-aging, soothing, and antioxidant properties, it's no wonder green tea is popping up in more and more beauty products, including in wrinkle-reducing eye creams, face washes, and sunscreens.
+To find out exactly how it works, who should use it, and ways to incorporate it into your regimen, we turned to the experts.

 Meet the Expert